Why did the Renaissance began in Italy: Photo of the interior of St.Peter's Basilica.

 Services Offered by the Italian Embassy in New York

-The embassy also handles visa applications for non-Italians, whether for work, study, or tourism, facilitating travel and exchange between Italy and the U.S. In addition, the embassy assists with various administrative tasks such as renewing passports, registering vital records, and providing notarial services.
-These services ensure that the Italian community in the U.S. remains well-supported and connected to their motherland.
+Additionally, the embassy assists with administrative tasks such as passport renewals, registration of vital records, and notarial services.
+These offerings help ensure that the Italian community in the U.S. remains well-supported and connected to their homeland.

 Begin your journey to Italian citizenship